Azure/azure-sdk-for-python/azure/README.rst

 All packages in this bundle have been tested with Python 2.7, 3.3, 3.4, 3.5 and 3.6.

-This package uses PEP440 syntax, and then requires pip >= 6.0 and/or setuptools >= 8.0
+This package uses PEP440 syntax, and thus requires pip >= 6.0 and/or setuptools >= 8.0
 to be installed.